-Should you be involved in an accident involving a drunk driver in the greater Las Vegas area, be sure to give our attorneys at Bertoldo, Baker, Carter & Smith a call before you make a settlement with your insurance company.
+Should you be involved in an accident involving a drunk driver in the greater Las Vegas area, be sure to give our attorneys at Bertoldo, Baker, Carter, Smith & Cullen a call before you make a settlement with your insurance company.
 You may be entitled to significantly more than you know.

 Busy, crowded shopping malls are just begging for a disaster to happen.
 Apart from needing to battle through mobs of shoppers, there are numerous other hazards present such as: